Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Hope this helps.

 My daughter is the purse queen!
 We hung hers all on one of her bedroom walls.
 She loves her wonderful display and never has a problem finding the one she wants.
-Now all of her friends do this as well.
-I just did it because she had no other place to put them lol.

 I just went to Ross to get organized.
 I bought two closet hanging organizers.
 I have boys so no purses there.
 I hung it in my coat closet and put their ball gloves, hats and mittens, etc. I think it would work great for purses too.

 I just watched an episode of "Rooms that Rock"

 today and the teenager had lots of purses.
 They had an old wrought iron gate mounted to the wall and hung the purses by hooks.